-This handbook applies to all Bluefield College employees including staff, full-time faculty, and adjunct faculty.
-General policies and procedures that pertain to faculty are found in the Bluefield College Faculty Handbook.
+This handbook applies to all Bluefield University employees including staff, full-time faculty, and adjunct faculty.
+General policies and procedures that pertain to faculty are found in the Bluefield University Faculty Handbook.

-Use of the term "faculty" or "instructor" in this handbook means members of the full-time and the adjunct faculty, unless otherwise specified.
+Use of the term "faculty" or "instructor" in this handbook means members of BU full-time, parttime and adjunct faculty, unless otherwise specified.

-Adjunct online faculty will comply with all applicable college policies and procedures.
+Adjunct online faculty will comply with all applicable university policies and procedures.